Kallbrig/NBA/README.md

 + Test various regression algorithms to attempt to predict Award Winners.
 + Implement minimum/maximum requirements for SMOTY voting.
 The dataset currently contains all players, not just those that actually come off the bench.
 + Generate a dataset to predict MIP.
 In real life MIP is based on previous years' stats.
     + Maybe subtract a player's previous year's stats from their present year's stats.
         + For example (2020 PTS - 2019 PTS) = DIFF PTS, which could show generally, how much a player improved from 1 year to the next.
     + Will most likely need to do away with team stats for the MIP datasets.
++ A bs4 based team stat scraper.
+It will be 10,000x faster than the selenium approach.
+    + Or just use pd.read_html because that's a thing I know about now.

 ---